shujath-git900/sabear_simplecutomerapp/README.md

 7) modiy the pipeline as per our sonarscanner name and sonarqube server name.

-Use the below code in sonarqube analysis report
+Use the below code in sonarqube analysis report.
 ```sh
 sonar.projectKey=Ncodeit
 sonar.projectName=Ncodeit